calinraducalin/ComgyCodeChallenge/README.md

 - search bar added in the main list allowing the user to filter the results
 - unistall a device if needed before it was synced with the server
 - swipe to install / uninstall a device as a shortcut
+- pull to refresh on devices and sync lists for easier access
 - showed a badge on the sync tab informing the users there are items needed for sync

 ## Code Implementation